Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 ## Recipe 2: Domain is in-use, configure subdomain for hub on Route 53

-- `hub.mysite.com` connects to your hub
+- `hub.mysite.com` connects to your hub. - _Warning!
+Do not create a new Hosted Zone for `hub.mysite.com` on Route 53!
+The Cloudformation template will manage the connections on your root domain, `mysite.com`, hosted zone._
 - `mysite.com` **_IS_** used for other sites or purposes
 - `mysite.com` set up on on Route 53 [(?)](./hubs-cloud-aws-domain-recipes.md#is-my-domain-set-up-on-route-53)
 - `anothersubdomain.myhub.com` **_could be_** used for any other purposes or sites